paypal/openapilint/docs/rules/path-style.md

-# enforce path parameters that conform to spec, and optionally to a specified input style (path-style)
+# enforce paths that conform to spec, and to a specified input style (path-style)

 Validates that the `paths` keys conform to the spec.
 The [spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#pathsObject) states: